zioarazio/dotfiles/README.txt

+LIST OF STEPS TO PREPARE MY HOME DOTFILES
-This worked for Mac OSX:
+(This worked for Mac OSX)

 1) install cmake, ctags
 $ brew install ctags